shubhangi-sanjay/snowflake-sql-execution-pipeline/README.md

-This is CI CD automation
+This is CI/CD pipeline automation